OGCJN/Tail-approximations-for-the-Student-t--F--and-Welch-statistics/README.md

 MATLAB

-[OST /TST /WELCH /F ]+ComputeKg.m - compute Kg for the Student one- and two- sample t−, Welch, and F− statistics using adaptive Simpson or Lobatto quadratures.
+[OST /TST /WELCH /F ]+ComputeKg.m - compute K<sub>g</sub> for the Student one- and two- sample t−, Welch, and F− statistics using adaptive Simpson or Lobatto quadratures.
 Here g is an arbitrary multivariate density.<sup>1</sup>

 [TST /WELCH /F ]+ComputeKgIS+.m - the same as above but for the case where samples are independent.<sup>2</sup>